Have you ever struggled to read a print label because of its tiny font, or the poor contrast between the letters and the background?

 If you have, you are not alone.

-This module will explain how a product, service or environment may be designed in ways that allow people with different abilities to fully access information, products, services, or environments.
+This module will explain how forms of communication, products, services or environments may be designed in ways that allow people with different abilities to fully access their information and make use of them.

 We will also explore some terms that have become part of our vocabulary in recent years, and how they tie into APH’s mission of providing tools for education, work and daily life.